ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/subscription-consumption/api-overview.dotnet.markdown

 {PANEL:Running subscription worker}

 After receiving a subscription worker, the subscription worker is still not processing any documents.
 SubscriptionWorker's `Run` function allows to start processing worker operation.
-The `Run` function receives the client side code as a delegate that will process the recieved batches:
+The `Run` function receives the client side code as a delegate that will process the received batches:

 {CODE subscriptionWorkerRunning@ClientApi\DataSubscriptions\DataSubscriptions.cs /}